deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 ###Situating Sketches###

-The sketches illustrate the various icons and ideas in context on social media and on local computing systems.
+The sketches illustrate the various icons and ideas in context on social media and on local systems.

 <figure>
 	<img src="/images/ddd/final/sketches/local-files-01.png">